Record Production Fact Sheet

 - Any person or agency that has written permission by the individual

-A U.S. District Court has ruled on this issue, and explained DHSMV’s duty and authority related to the security of driver and motor vehicle records.
+- A U.S. District Court has ruled on this issue and explained FLHSMV’s duty and authority related to the security of driver and motor vehicle records.

-Customers with concerns regarding the dissemination of their information in accordance with state and federal law who would like DHSMV to research those concerns may complete a complaint form here.
+- Customers with concerns regarding the dissemination of their information in accordance with state and federal law who would like FLHSMV to research those concerns may complete a complaint form or send their information to HSMV-Records@flhsmv.gov.
+Federal law allows for any injured party to sue for damages in federal court.